CastielWong/MVP/Python/Packaging/README.md

 `pip install "{package[extra]}"` would do the work.
 Otherwise, run `pip install --index-url {repo} {package}` to ensure the repo is correct.

+For information:
+- there can only one index url
+- extra index url can be multiple

 ## Demo